 As expected, mindfulness is heavily featured in MBSR techniques.
-While it’s easy to think of mindfulness as one certain state of mind, there are actually several different ways to practice or engage in mindfulness, with varying areas of emphasis.
+While it’s easy to think of mindfulness as a certain state of mind, there are actually several different ways to practice or engage in mindfulness, with varying areas of emphasis.

 Practicing mindfulness with an emphasis on focus involves looking inward to observe what is happening in your mind.
 It can be described as “eyes on the road” in that there is a singular focus on one experience.
 To keep your focus, it can be helpful to use a particular stimulus (like breath) to keep yourself grounded in the moment (The Mindful Word, 2012).

 Unlike focusing, practicing awareness emphasizes the external instead of the internal.
-Awareness focuses on the mind as well but from an outside perspective.
+Awareness focuses on the mind but from an outside perspective.
 When trying mindfulness from an awareness angle, try to view your mental activity as if it belonged to someone else.